 PhD, University of Cincinnati

-Harmonic analysis, operator theory
+Harmonic analysis; operator theory

 Mladen Victor Wickerhauser